larsjuhljensen/JensenLab/_pages/training_stringapp_diseases.md

 To visualize which nodes are associated with which disease, you can use the **pie chart icon** (5th icon in the row above the table).
 In the resulting dialog, choose **_source_** in the **Values** column, keep the **Mapping** to _Discrete_ and **Labels** to _NONE_.
 Pressing the **Next** button will show the next page of settings.
 We can pick other colors or keep the defaults and press **Draw**.
 As a result, the nodes are colored based on their association with one, two or all three diseases we combined in this network.
 Press the **Legend** icon (last icon) and confirm with the **Create** button to let Omics Visualizer create a legend of the visualization.

 _Do you observe an overlap between the three diseases?
-Is the overlap more, less or as much as as you would expect for these specific diseases?_
+Is the overlap more, less, or as much as you would expect for these specific diseases?_

 ### 1.5 Enrichment analysis